arhammxo/arhammxo/README.md

     <a href="https://github.com/arhammxo/arhammxo/blob/main/puter16.png"><img src="https://github.com/arhammxo/arhammxo/blob/main/puter16.png" align="center" height="200"></a>
 </p>

-#### I am a Third Year B.Tech Student in Vellore Institute of Technology, studying Computer Science and specializing in Artificial Intelligence and Machine Learning.
+#### I am a 3rd year B.Tech student from Vellore Institute of Technology, studying Computer Science and specializing in Artificial Intelligence and Machine Learning.
 #### I usually love learning as much as I can about ML and DL based applications and techniques and I mostly focus on Computer Vision as well as NLP tasks.
 I am also extremely passionate about various other domains such as Web Development as well as IoT based applications.
 An extremely curious individual who's just hungry for any morsel of knowledge he could get his hands on.